 Finally, your teammates will receive an email alerting them to the shared session and prompting them to open it up within their own copy of Fiddler Everywhere.
 They can now inspect, replay, and rework the session... even comment on it so you can collaborate on the issue!

 Today we saw how Fiddler Everywhere can be used to quickly share recorded sessions with teammates.
 By leveraging this feature of Fiddler Everywhere, you enable your team to more easily collaborate on network debugging sessions—often saving numerous cycles for both your developers and support team!

 But wait... something is missing from this equation... 🤔

 The customer!
 The scenario presented today, while very common, kind of leaves out the customer and requires us to manually replicate reported issues.
 This is where Fiddler Jam comes in—allowing you to remotely capture, share, and report on customer issues far easier than ever before.
-Take a look at Fiddler Jam and join the pilot program to learn more!
+Try Fiddler Jam free for 14-days and see for yourself.

-Otherwise, start your journey with Fiddler Everywhere by downloading it today on macOS, Linux, or Windows.
+Otherwise, start your journey with Fiddler Everywhere by downloading a 30-day trial today on macOS, Linux, or Windows.

 Subscribe to be the first to get our expert-written articles and tutorials for developers!